jackhurley303/qgroundcontrol/plugins/README.md

 - Verify interface version is `1`
 - Ensure plugin file has correct extension (.dylib/.so/.dll)
 - Check plugin is in search paths

+**Plugin menu item not visible:**
+- Go to Application Settings → Plugins
+- Check if plugin is enabled (toggle to enable)
+- Changes take effect immediately - no restart needed

 **Build errors:**
 - Verify CMakeLists.txt includes all source files